bmeurant/technical-docs/software-architecture/programming-paradigms/object-oriented-programming.md

 ### 2. Abstraction

 - **What it is:** The process of hiding complex implementation details and exposing only the essential features of an object.
 It focuses on *what* an object does, not *how* it does it.
-It is a form of [[cohesion-coupling|separation of concerns]].
+It is a form of [[soc|separation of concerns]].
 - **Why it's important:** Abstraction simplifies the interaction between objects, making the system easier to understand and use.
 It is a key tool for managing complexity.
 - **Analogy:** A TV remote control.
 You use simple buttons (the abstraction) like "volume up" or "change channel" without needing to understand the complex electronic signals being sent to the TV.